amir-zeldes/gum/README.md

   * biographies
   * fiction
   * online forum discussions
+  * spontaneous face to face conversations
+  * political speeches
+  * textbooks
+  * vlogs

 The corpus is created as part of the course LING-367 (Computational Corpus Linguistics) at Georgetown University.
-For more details see: http://corpling.uis.georgetown.edu/gum.
+For more details see: https://corpling.uis.georgetown.edu/gum.

 ## A note about reddit data
-For one of the eight text types in this corpus, reddit forum discussions, plain text data is not supplied.
+For one of the twelve text types in this corpus, reddit forum discussions, plain text data is not supplied.
 To obtain this data, please run `_build/process_reddit.py`, then `run _build/build_gum.py`.
 This, and all data, is provided with absolutely no warranty; users agree to use the data under the license with which it is provided, and reddit data is subject to reddit's terms and conditions.
 See [README_reddit.md](README_reddit.md) for more details.

 ## Citing
 To cite this corpus, please refer to the following article: